dm03514/blog/devops/valuestream-debugging-with-lightstep-correlations/README.md

   <img src="static/fast_containers.png">
 </p>

+By leverageing webhooks from popular services (Github, Jenkins) and the OpenTracing datamodel, ValueStream is able to collect and surfce metrics in a highly actionable easy to operate way.

 # Deploy Failure Practices

 The next item that will be analyzed are Deployments.
 Correlations are able to automatically analyze which properites are more likely to result in slow ad failed deployments: